 Routine Appointments with a GP, Practice Nurse or Health Care Assistant are available in the morning, afternoon and early evening.
 These appointments can be booked well in advance,usually with the clinician of your choice, depending on who is on duty.
 You may request a routine appointment by telephoning us on (01437) 720303, or by visiting Reception.
 It is also possible to book a routine appointment online – in order to do this, you will need to register for My Health Online (MHOL) – you can download a MHOL application form from our website Home Page, or pick one up from Reception.

-Urgent Appointments – in addition to our routine appointments, we have a limited number of urgent appointments for those who need to be seen sooner.
-If our routine appointments are fully booked, we will see patients for an urgent problem only in accordance with a GP’s assessment of your clinical need.
-In order to determine your clinical need, our Receptionists will ask for brief details of your urgent problem to pass-on to the Duty GP who may telephone you for more details, or ask you to come in to the Surgery.
+Urgent Appointments – if our routine appointments are fully booked, we also have a limited number of urgent ‘same-day’ appointments.
+These urgent appointments are reserved for urgent problems only, in accordance with a GP’s assessment of your clinical need.
+In order to determine your clinical need, our Receptionists will ask for details of your urgent problem to pass-on to the Duty GP who may telephone you for more details, or ask you to come in to the Surgery.

 ** If you experience severe chest pain, collapse, severe breathing difficulties, have one-sided weakness or slurred speech or severe bleeding, please dial 999 immediately **

 When it’s less urgent than 999, you can also dial 111 for healthcare support and advice – 111 is a free-to-call phone number.